deepilla/petitions/README.md

 - Show a "Try again" link when a petition fails to load
 - Handle edge cases sensibly (e.g. no signatures, 1 signature, all signatures in 1 country)
 - Warn if localStorage is unavailable
-- Add remove/clear petitions links to petition lists
+- Add remove/clear links to petition lists

 #### Design